ipaccess-valencia-g2/ip-access-orlando/CONTRIBUTING.md

-cd ip-access-orlando (if not already there) git checkout backend (if not already there) git pull origin backend if you are working on an individual task:
+cd ip-access-orlando (if not already there) git checkout backend (if not already there) git pull origin backend git status (if you want to confirm what has been changed) if you are working on an individual task:
     git checkout -b yourname/route-name (eg. reservations, authorization) work on your route file